Billy Pauch

 Billy Pauch (/paʊtʃ/ POWCH; born March 1, 1957, in Doylestown, Pennsylvania, U.S.) is an American racecar driver.
 He resides in Frenchtown, New Jersey, where he runs the Bill Pauch Driving School.

-Pauch attended Hunterdon Central Regional High School, which was located near the Flemington Speedway.

-Career
+Racing career

 Known for racing Modifieds, dirt small-block and big-block Modifieds, and dirt sprint cars throughout the eastern United States, Pauch had over 600 career feature wins.
 Pauch was the 1999, 2000, 2002, 2008, 2011, and 2013 New Egypt Speedway Modified division champion claiming over 100 wins at the track (the second place only has 29), among many other track championships.
 Pauch has also made four NASCAR Craftsman Truck Series starts, with his best finish coming in 1998 at Flemington Speedway where he finished in sixth place in the No. 06 Dick Greenfield Dodge.
 In 1988, Pauch won 42 feature races and earned three track championships.
-He is still racing in weekly races in New Jersey as of June 2020.
+He is still racing in weekly races in New Jersey as of June 2024.

+Personal life

+Pauch attended Hunterdon Central Regional High School, which was located near the Flemington Speedway.
+At the time, you couldn't race in New Jersey until you were 18, so Pauch started on Pennsylvania tracks.
+But each day he went to school he saw the Flemington track a few hundred yards away, and it became his home track for the next couple of decades.

+Pauch's daughter Mandee Pauch Mahaney was honored as the 2024 Outstanding Woman in Racing by the Northeast Dirt Modified Hall of Fame for her work as a content creator and media personality.
+Building on her experiences authoring a magazine column, writing a blog, and TV pit reporting, Paunch Mahaney launched her YouTube channel, “Dirt Track Untold” in 2017.

-His son Billy Pauch Jr. raced the full schedule of the Whelen Modified Tour in 2007.
+His son Billy Pauch Jr. raced the Whelen Modified Tour and ARCA Menards Series, and now competes regularly with the Super DIRTcar Series.